people's 'Thanks' may spread.

 ・Sharing information and expertise related to the blockchain technology,

 ・Joint venture for publishing and research.

 Operate joint seminar for the practice-based course with Tohoku Fukushi University

 Tohoku Fukushi University and OKWAVE jointly held “Off-campus fieldwork about “gratitude,” to support students’ fieldwork.
 This course aims to acquire the abilities of planning, execution, presentation, and verification that students required before getting into society, and to carry out the fieldwork to cultivate their observational and insightful for “gratitude” through off-campus community activities.

 Support project for “Tobitate!
 (Leap for Tomorrow) Study Abroad Initiative”

 OKWAVE agreed with the purpose of the “Tobitate!
-(Leap for Tomorrow) Study Abroad Initiative” and started a project to support international students by using the “THANKS economy” platform.
+(Leap for Tomorrow) Study Abroad Initiative” and started a project to support international students.
 To forward the gratitude received from someone to the next generation, we have set up the platform to use “OK-Tips” as a donation for supporting international students.
 We also held a special program for young people who are considering studying abroad but feeling uneasy could directly consult with people who have experience living overseas.

 OKWAVE NPO Knowledge Sharing Support Program